alexjshin/MapReduce/README.md

 1. Build the indexer.go plugin:
    `go build -buildmode=plugin ../mrapps/indexer.go`
-   This compiles the indexer.go program into a shared object (.so) file that can be dynamically loaded at runtime by our MapReduce system.

 2. Clean up any previous output:
    `rm mr-out*`

    To clean up intermediate files as well: `rm mr-*`

 3. Run the Master node program: